Notable People

 Garcetti's official biography emphasizes that he was elected four times by his colleagues as president of the Los Angeles City Council and had represented the 13th District before taking the mayor's office.
 That is important because it tells you he was not a celebrity mayor parachuted in from nowhere.
 He was a municipal politician shaped by the rhythms of neighborhood representation, land use fights, coalition building, and the peculiar scale of Los Angeles governance.

 That background helps explain his political style.
-Garcetti has often sounded like someone who believes big cities should be run not only as moral communities, but as operational systems.
+Garcetti has often sounded like someone who believes big cities should be run as moral communities and operational systems.
 You see that in the way his own site talks about infrastructure, wage policy, environmental planning, and administrative problem-solving.

 He wanted to look like the adult in charge of a giant, difficult machine.